 We have over 20,000 genes in our bodies, and each gene performs a very specific job.
 Some genes determine our hair color or our height, while other genes control how our bones and organs form and function.
 Typically both copies from the pair are functional, but we all have genes that are not working as they should.
 In fact, scientists estimate that we each have approximately 20 non-working genes!
-This usually doesn’t cause a problem because you have two, so there’s a built-in backup system; if one doesn’t work the other one takes over.
+This usually doesn’t cause a problem because you have two, so there’s a built-in backup system; if one gene doesn’t work then the other one takes over.
 However, if both copies of a gene that a person inherited do not work, this can lead to a genetic condition that is caused by autosomal recessive inheritance.

 Autosomal means the gene that is involved is found on one of the first 22 chromosomes (called the autosomes) and not on the X or Y chromosome (the sex chromosomes).

 In order to have a recessive condition a person has to have BOTH copies of a gene that are not working.
 The copy they inherit from mom is not working AND the copy they inherit from dad is not working, resulting in zero functioning copies of that gene.
 With recessive conditions, if you have one copy of the non-working gene (called a carrier), you do not have the condition and typically do not have any related symptoms.